-- The first of the SCPPA projects is a 3,810 megawatt nuclear fuel generation plant in Arizona.
-The Palo Verde (PV) nuclear project consists of 3 units, each having an electric output of approximately 1,270 megawatts.
-SCPPA has purchased approximately 225 megawatts of capacity and associated energy (approximately 5.91% of total Palo Verde output), of which the City receives 9.9 megawatts or 4.40% of SCPPA's entitlement.
-As of June 30, 2022, Glendale's share is 4.40%. - The second project financed through SCPPA is the Southern Transmission System (STS) that transmits power from the coal-fired IPP to Southern California.
-The 500 kV DC line is currently rated at 2,400 megawatts.
-The City's share of the line is 2.27% or approximately 55 megawatts.
-As of June 30, 2022, Glendale's share is 2.27%. - The third project financed through SCPPA is the acquisition of 41.80% ownership interest in a coal-fired 497 megawatt unit in San Juan Generating Station, Unit 3 (SJ), located in New Mexico.
+- The third project financed through SCPPA is the acquisition of 41.80% ownership interest in a coal-fired 497 megawatt unit in San Juan Generating Station, Unit 3 (SJ), located in New Mexico.
 SCPPA members are entitled to 208 megawatts.
 The City is obligated for 20 megawatts or 9.80% of the SCPPA entitlement.
 In July 2015, the City Council authorized the SCPPA to execute, on Glendale's behalf, a set of three agreements that collectively shut down Unit 3 at the coal-fired San Juan Power Plant in New Mexico at the end of December 2017.
 The termination of operations at San Juan Unit 3 will help GWP achieve California state goals regarding the reduction of greenhouse gas emissions.
 Under the Mine Reclamation and Plant Decommissioning Agreements, Glendale shares the responsibility for any liability arising from operations after the December 2017 exit date.
 As such a liability for decommissioning the power plant cannot be determined at this time.
-As of June 30, 2022, Glendale's share is 9.80%. - The fourth project financed through SCPPA is Mead-Adelanto Project (MA).
+As of June 30, 2023, Glendale's share is 9.80%. - The fourth project financed through SCPPA is Mead-Adelanto Project (MA).
 The project consists of a 202-mile 500 kV AC transmission line extending between the Adelanto Substation in Southern California and the Marketplace Substation in Nevada, and the development of the Marketplace Substation at the southern Nevada terminus approximately 17 miles southwest of Boulder City, Nevada.
 The initial transfer capability of the Mead-Adelanto Project is estimated at 1,200 megawatts.
 SCPPA members in the project are entitled to 815 megawatts.
 The City is obligated for 90 megawatts or 11.04% of the SCPPA entitlement.
-As of June 30, 2022, Glendale's share is 11.04%. - The fifth project financed through SCPPA is Mead-Phoenix Project (MP).
-The project consists of a 256-mile long 500 kV AC transmission line from the Westwing Substation in the vicinity of Phoenix, Arizona to the Marketplace Substation approximately 17 miles southwest of Boulder City, Nevada with an interconnection to the Mead Substation in southern Nevada.
-The project consists of three separate components: the Westwing-Mead Component, the Mead Substation Component, and the Mead-Marketplace Component.
-The City's participation shares in the components range from 11.76% to 22.73%.
-The Mead-Phoenix Project in conjunction with the Mead-Adelanto Project provides an alternative path for the City's purchases from the Palo Verde Nuclear Generating Station, San Juan Generating Station and Hoover Power Plant.
-These transmission lines also provide access to the southwest U.S. where economical coal energy is readily available.
-As of June 30, 2022, Glendale's share is 14.80%. - The sixth project financed through SCPPA is the Magnolia Power Project (MPP) located on Burbank Water and Power's generation station complex adjacent to Magnolia Boulevard in Burbank, California.
-The project consists of a combined cycle natural gas-fired generating plant with a nominally rated net base capacity of 242 megawatts.
-The City is obligated for 40 megawatts or 16.53% of the project's output.
-As of June 30, 2022, Glendale's generation cost share is 16.53% and indenture cost share is 17.25%.
+As of June 30, 2023, Glendale's share is 11.04%.

-Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2022 (in thousands)
+Notes to the Basic Financial Statements Fiscal Year Ended June 30, 2023 (in thousands)